Cornices/cornice/docs/source/validation.rst

         return parse_my_input_format(request.body)

-You can then instruct a specific view to use it with the ``deserializer`` parameter::
+You can then instruct a specific view to use with the ``deserializer`` parameter::

     @foobar.post(schema=FooBarSchema, deserializer=dummy_deserializer)